Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{RQ4: Does Paired Contamination Lead to Performance Overestimation?}

-In this RQ, PLMs are still experimented with code translation and generation tasks.
-As for LLMs, we carry out the code generation task for exploration.

-\textbf{Pre-trained Language Models:} To conduct code translation (Java$\rightarrow$C\#) experiments with PLMs in this setting, we still follow the procedures of RQ1 to establish the uncontaminated control group.
-As for the contaminated experimental group, we concatenate the input and output portions of CodeTrans's testing set with a separator token \texttt{<SEP>} and inject these concatenated samples into the pre-training corpora of PLMs.
-We use \texttt{<SEP>} to separate different PLs, as it is a frequently-used method for bi-modal pre-training in practice \cite{feng-etal-2020-codebert,wang2021codet5,zhu2024grammart5}.
-Similarly, we also remove the corresponding number of samples from each pre-training corpus to eliminate the influence of pre-training amount differences.
-As for the code generation task (NL$\rightarrow$Java), we follow the same procedures for experiments.
+\\ \textbf{(1) PLMs (Pre-train, fine-tune, then infer):} Regarding the Java side, \textbf{code translation} task (Java$\rightarrow$C\#) under this setting continues following all the procedures described in RQ1.
+The key difference lies in the construction of the contaminated experimental group.
+We concatenate the input (i.e., Java) and output (i.e., C\#) portions of each sample in the CodeTrans test set using a separator token \texttt{<SEP>}, and inject these concatenated samples into the pre-training corpora of PLMs.
+We adopt \texttt{<SEP>} to distinguish different PLs, due to its wide usage in practice for bimodal pre-training~\cite{feng-etal-2020-codebert,wang2021codet5,zhu2024grammart5}.
+The same procedures are applied to the \textbf{code generation} and \textbf{summarization} tasks of the Java side as well as to the corresponding Python-related experiments.

-\textbf{Large Language Models:} To construct paired contamination experiments on the code generation task (NL$\rightarrow$Java), we first use \texttt{tree-sitter} to identify and extract Java functions from both pre-training corpora.
-To curate samples containing both NLDs and code in order, we examine each sample to determine whether its NL description appears closely in front of the function signature.
-Afterwards, we perform manual filtering to select samples where the NL descriptions are accurate and informative enough to be used for code generation.
-The uncontaminated counterpart is prepared following the same perturbation procedures as RQ1.

-As for code summarization, the inputs are code snippets while the outputs are NLDs.
-Although code-comment pairs are prevalent in practice, their comments are always in front of the corresponding code, which is opposite to the task definition of code summarization.
-Thus, we find difficulty curating such paired samples from LLMs' pre-training corpora and ignore this task here.
-Moreover, in practice, programs of different PLs are very uncommon to be written in the same source files, even if they carry identical logic.
-Thus, it is hard to find two programs with equivalent logic pre-trained in pairs by LLMs.
-Therefore, we also ignore the code translation task for experiments with LLMs.